rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/trigger-data-query.md

 import Thumbnail from '@site/src/components/Thumbnail';

-The Trigger Data Query feature in DronaHQ allows you to initiate actions that connect various data sources or controls within your app, enabling a more dynamic and interactive experience.
+The Trigger Data Query action in DronaHQ allows you to run data queries available in your application.
+This is especially helpful for initiating a query run and fetching data.

+When a data query is set to "Run query only on manual trigger," it runs only when explicitly triggered using an action, such as a button click and more.
+By using the "Trigger Data Query" action, you can manually execute these queries at the right moment, ensuring better control, Avoiding Unintended Updates and enhancing Performance Optimization.